VernonGrant/guile-markup/README.md

 The `inner` argument can take a string or a list of child elements, but we'll look at adding inner elements later.
 For now when the `inner` argument is given a string, it will use it as the inner text.
-By default the given string will always be escaped.
+By default the given string will be escaped.

-If you want to inject a raw string, you can do so using the `inner!` argument, it onlt accepts a string and will not perform any escaping.
+If you want to inject a raw string, you can do so using the `inner!` argument, it only accepts a string and will not perform any escaping.

 <sub>Guile</sub>